topherCantrell/computerarcheology/content/Arcade/Frogger/SoundCode.md

 ;   - Bit 3: 14.318 / 16 / 16 / 16 / 5  = 700Hz
 ;
 ; The code below watches for a low-to-high transition on bit 3.
 The main loop runs at 700Hz.
 ; The Scramble code uses bit 7.
-Scramble has two AY38910s and needs twice as long to ; process 6 voices.
-It's main loop runs at 350Hz.
-Time Pilot watches for all four clocks ; to be zero at the same time.
-This happens for a very narrow window at 350Hz.
+Time Pilot watches for all four clocks to be zero at the same ; time.
+This happens for a very narrow window at 350Hz (twice as long for 3 extra voices).

 MainLoop: